Prince Henry Hospital, Sydney

-The Prince Henry Hospital site, formerly known as the Prince Henry Hospital, Sydney, is a heritage-listed former teaching hospital and infectious diseases hospital and now UNSW teaching hospital and spinal rehabilitation unit located at 1430 Anzac Parade, Little Bay, City of Randwick, New South Wales, Australia.
+The Prince Henry Hospital site, formerly known as the Prince Henry Hospital, Sydney, is a heritage-listed former teaching hospital and infectious diseases hospital and now UNSW teaching hospital and spinal rehabilitation unit located at 1430 Anzac Parade in the suburb of Little Bay in Sydney, New South Wales, Australia.
 It was designed by NSW NSW Colonial Architect and NSW Government Architect and built from 1881 by NSW Public Works Department.
 It is also known as Prince Henry Hospital and The Coast Hospital.
 The property is owned by Landcom, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 May 2003.